Bluebuck: Evolution

 Based on their larger sample of specimens, Hempel and colleagues also found the bluebuck genetically closest to the sable antelope in 2021.
-This was confirmed by a 2022 study by Hempel and colleagues, which managed to sample DNA from a fossil bluebuck specimen for the first time, at 9,800–9,300 years old the oldest paleogenome from Africa.
+This was confirmed by a 2022 study by Hempel and colleagues, which managed to sample DNA from a fossil bluebuck specimen for the first time, at 9,800–9,300 years old the oldest palaeogenome from Africa (the climate in South Africa is generally unfavourable to preserving ancient DNA).

 Description

 The adult male bluebuck in Leiden is 119 cm tall at the withers, and is possibly the largest known specimen.
 According to Sclater and Thomas, the tallest specimen is the one in Paris, a male that stands 45 in at the shoulder; the specimen in Vienna, on the other hand, is the shortest, a 40 in tall female.
 The bluebuck was notably smaller than the roan and sable antelopes, and therefore the smallest member of its genus.

 The coat was a uniform bluish-grey, with a pale whitish belly, which was not contrasted on the flanks.
 The limbs had a faint dark line along their front surface.
 The forehead was brown, darker than the face, and the upper lip and patch in front of the eyes were lighter than the body.
 The neck-mane was directed forwards and not as developed as in the roan and sable antelopes, and the throat-mane was almost absent.
 Other differences between the bluebuck and its extant relatives included its shorter and blunter ears not tipped with black, a darker tail tuft (though little darker than its general colour), and smaller teeth.
 The bluebuck also lacked the contrasting black and white patterns seen on the heads of its relatives.

 As the old skins are presumably faded, it may be difficult to reconstruct the original colour of the bluebuck from them.
 Pennant observed that the eyes had white patches below them and the underbelly was white; the coat was a "fine blue" in living specimens, while it changed to "bluish grey, with a mixture of white" in dead animals.
 He also suggested that the length of the bluebuck's hair and the morphology of its horns formed a link between antelopes and goat.
 He went on to describe the ears as pointed and over 9 in long and the tail as 7 in long, terminating in a 6 cm long tuft.

 The horns of the bluebuck were significantly shorter and thinner than those of the roan antelope, but perhaps proportionally longer.
 The horns of the Leiden specimen measure 56.5 cm along the curve.
 Pennant gave the horn length as 20 in.
 He added that the horns, sharp and curving backward, consist of twenty rings.
 The horns of the bluebuck appear to have hollow pedicles (bony structures from which the horns emerge).